PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 17:26:09
+Last updated: 2024-04-02 17:26:43
-Random Quote: In skating over thin ice our safety is in our speed. - Ralph Waldo Emerson
+Random Quote: There is only one success: to be able to spend your life in your own way. - Christopher Morley